Eyesore123/car-mechanic-website-upgraded/notes.md

-Add to .htaccess like this case you're using Apache:
+Add this to .htaccess in case you're using Apache:

 # Enable rewrite engine once